andorp/bead/docker/README.md

     Let's call it *source*.
  1. Create a directory where the bead will place its data and database (e.g /home/developer/bead-server) Let's call it *server*.
- 1. ./docker/run.sh /home/developer/bead-source /home/developer/bead-server
+ 1. `./docker/run.sh /home/developer/bead-source /home/developer/bead-server`
     It will download the image from the docker hub and attach the *source* to /development/bead and the *server* to /bead-server.
 For precise information check out the *Dockerfile*.
     The result of this step, you will get a *docker console* within the docker image.
- 1. With your local machine and docker on it, you can start the development process.
+ 1. With your local machine and docker on it.
+ 1. In the Docker container, run /development/init/dev-env-setup.sh at every startup.
+ 1. Everything is set up, the development may now be started.

 ### Changes in bead dependencies